jameschapman19/cca_zoo/docs/source/documentation/getting_started.rst

 Installation
 ------------

-for everything except the deep learning based models use: pip install cca-zoo
+for everything except the deep learning based models and probabilistic models use: pip install cca-zoo

-For deep learning elements use: pip install cca-zoo[deep]
+For deep learning elements use: pip install cca-zoo[deep] For probabilistic elements use: pip install cca-zoo[probabilistic]

-This means that there is no need to install the large pytorch package to run cca-zoo unless you wish to use deep learning
+This means that there is no need to install the large pytorch package to run cca-zoo unless you wish to use deep learning Likewise there is no need to install numpyro to run the standard version of the package